 The digital apprenticeship service will help employers in four ways.
 It will:

-- Put employers in control: by setting up an account on the service, employers will be able to access funding for apprenticeship training, choose the type of apprenticeships they want to run, the number of apprentices they take on, and the training provider that suits their needs
+By setting up an account on the service, employers will be able to access funding for apprenticeship training, choose the type of apprenticeships they want to run, the number of apprentices they take on, and the training provider that suits their needs.

-- Offer new apprenticeships: the service will list the new apprenticeship standards which have been designed by employers for employers (and will be independently overseen by a new Institute for Apprenticeships)
+The service will list the new apprenticeship standards which have been designed by employers for employers (and will be independently overseen by a new Institute for Apprenticeships.)

-- Focus on quality: through the service, employers will be able to find the right apprenticeship for them, from entry level to degree level apprenticeships and beyond, and be able to find approved training providers to deliver the training
+Through the service, employers will be able to find the right apprenticeship for them, from entry level to degree level apprenticeships and beyond, and be able to find approved training providers to deliver the training.

 The digital apprenticeship service is being built by multi-disciplinary teams bringing policy, delivery and operations together across three government departments (the Department for Education, the Department for Business, Energy and Industrial Strategy and Her Majesty's Revenue and Customs) and the Skills Funding Agency.